dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

    >Note:
    >
-   >- Network connection is required for the license to work.
-   >- The license string here will grant you a time-limited trial license.
+   >- The license string here grants a time-limited free trial which requires network connection to work.
-   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=android" target="_blank">Customer Portal</a> to request for an extension.
+   >- You can request for a 30-day trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=android" target="_blank">Customer Portal</a>.
+Offline trial license is also available by <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contacting us</a>.
-   >- If you download the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?product=dbr&utm_source=guide&package=android" target="_blank">Installation Package</a>, it comes with a 30-day trial license.
+   >- If you download the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?product=dbr&utm_source=guide&package=android" target="_blank">Installation Package</a>, it comes with a 30-day trial license by default.

 ### Initialize Camera Module